The NALAG Centre produces free printable brochures on topics relating to loss, grief and bereavement.

-The NALAG Centre produces a printed hugh gloss covered Newsletter 3 times per year.
-The Newsletter centraised ona partcular theme in regard to loss, grief and trauma and presents recent articles for professionals and volunteers.
+The NALAG Centre produces a printed high gloss covered Newsletter twice a year.
+The Newsletter centraises on a partcular theme in regard to loss, grief and trauma and presents recent articles for professionals and volunteers.

 In its 40th year of production in 2017, the NALAG Newsletter is a benefit of membership together with the e-newlstter the Bereavement Buddy and discounted education and training.

-The Bereavement Buddy ENewsletter is the NALAG Centre for Loss & Grief Dubbo's monthly electronic newsletter.
-The newsletter keeps yo uin touch with the Centres activties and events and also features an article related to loss, grief and bereavement.
+The NALAG ENewsletter is the NALAG Centre for Loss & Grief Dubbo's monthly electronic newsletter available to members.
+The newsletter keeps you in touch with the Centres activties and events.

 A Children's Book about Loss, Grief and Resilience.